smithy-lang/smithy-dafny/TestModels/ExternV2/README.md

 This project tests implementing a [dafny extern](https://homepage.cs.uiowa.edu/~tinelli/classes/181/Papers/dafny-reference.pdf#15) using the "V2 Extern" system.
 This models and its shapes are based on to operations in the `Extern` TestModel.
 The differences are:
 * V2 suffixes are appended to classes and operations
-* The NET implementation of the extern "simple.dafnyexternv2.internaldafny"
+* The NET implementation of the `simple.dafnyexternv2.internaldafny` extern contains an extern method that is not present in other languages (as a demonstration; see below)
+* The `ExternV2Constructor` is moved to `simple.dafnyexternv2.internaldafny.ExternV2Constructor`

 This V2 extern system uses the `replaceable` and `replaces` keywords in conjunction with the `outer-module` compile flag to allow a module to have idiomatic extern names in each target language.